GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 On the one hand, it aggregates #acr("DoA") estimations and robot movement over time to localize a sound source in 2D relative to the agent.
 On the other hand, it provides a controlling scheme for the agent that optimizes the location performance in the long term.

-In addition to the works mentioned above, Roman et al. @roman_binaural_2008 designed a binaural tracking system to localize several moving sources.
+In addition to the works mentioned above, we subsequently mention other relevant references.
+Roman et al. @roman_binaural_2008 designed a binaural tracking system to localize several moving sources.
 They use a probabilistic model to predict the sources' locations from interaural cues (#acr("ILD") and #acr("IPD")).
 The solution's tracking capability relies on an #acr("HMM") formulation.
 It ensures that sources are tracked across time and imposes continuity constraints on the detections.